Electronic waste (e-waste) recycling

 Please don’t put e-waste in your general waste or recycling.
 Instead, drop it off to:

 Please note that vapes, also known as e-cigarettes can only be recycled through our specialty vape recycling program.
-To recycle vapes, please drop them off at St Kilda Town Hall, between 8.30 am and 5 pm (Monday to Friday).
+To recycle vapes, please drop them off at one of our disposal points:

 E-waste you can recycle